-Hoarding Relative Help
+Hoarding Relative Help in Tampa

 Hoarding is the collection of useless items that impedes the functionality of a home.
 A hoarder never throws anything away.
 Piles of useless junk and garbage clutter rooms and hallways making it difficult to live in a home.
 The situation is frustrating and potentially hazardous as well.
 At Spaulding Decon, our hoarding cleanup service can help.

 Mental health experts recognize hoarding behavior as an illness.
 It typically is the result of a traumatic incident that occurred in their life.
 Those suffering from the condition feel a deep sense of loss or fear when discarding items.
 Nearly everyone has some collection of keepsakes or personal memorabilia, but hoarding is different.
 To be considered hoarding, the volume of material must become a physical or biological hazard.

 There are different severities, and some cases are worse than others.
 The volume of stockpiled material often depends on how long the condition has affected a person.
 There are 5 levels on the Hoarding scale which can be found here; https://challengingdisorganization.org/resources/clutter-8211-hoarding-scale